Adobe Express: History

-In 2016, Adobe unified these apps under the Adobe Spark brand and added a web version.
-In 2021, the application was relaunched as Adobe Creative Cloud Express, which was simplified to Adobe Express the next year.
+There were three mobile apps that were predecessors to Adobe Express, including Adobe Post for creating social media, Adobe Slate for creating magazine and photo album-style content, and Adobe Voice for combining voice recordings with illustrations.
+In 2016, Adobe unified these apps under the Adobe Spark name and added a web version.
+In 2021, the application was relaunched as Adobe Creative Cloud Express, which was renamed to Adobe Express.
 In 2023, Adobe launched Adobe Express for Enterprise, and later that year, incorporated generative artificial intelligence (AI) into the product.

-Collaboration

 In October 2022, Adobe announced a collaboration with Wix to extend Adobe Express capabilities to Wix users.
 Adobe has also partnered with several organizations and companies, including Etsy, Meta and Mastercard.

-In May 2022, American singer Taylor Gayle Rutherfurd, known professionally as GAYLE, launched a campaign in partnership with Adobe that invites fans to use and share visual templates created with Adobe Express.

 In May 2023, Google collaborated with Adobe to enable Gemini users to generate images via Adobe Firefly and then modify them using Express.

-Features

-Adobe Express provides design, editing, video, animation, AI, branding, productivity, and administrative features through its Free, Premium, Teams, and Enterprise plans.
-Additional plans are also available for students, educators, and nonprofit organizations.
-Feature sets increase by plan type.